-Associate Academic Dean; Associate Professor of Sociology
+Associate Academic Dean; Professor of Sociology

 Kyle C. Longest is Associate Academic Dean and Associate Professor of Sociology.
 Since joining the Sociology Department in 2009, Kyle has taught courses on the Sociology of Religion, Deviance, Research Methods, including Quantitative Analysis, Youth and Adolescence, Sociology Sports, Sports Analytics, Discovering Greatness and the Sociology of Harry Potter.
 He also served as the Department’s Chair for 4 years.